 Issuing Authority: District or regional State registration of civil status offices

-Special Seal(s) / Color / Format: All kinds of divorce certificates issued on the territory of current Ukraine are accepted.
-All of them bear a wet seal and a signature of the executive officer of the issuing authority
+Special Seal(s) / Color / Format: All divorce certificates issued by officials of the Government of Ukraine are accepted.
+They bear a wet seal and a signature of the executive officer of the issuing authority.

-Registration Criteria: Defined by Family Code of Ukraine; after July 27, 2010 the certificate is issued only to the couples without minor children or in case one of the couple is duly qualified as missing or incompetent
+Registration Criteria: Defined by Family Code of Ukraine; after July 27, 2010 the certificate is issued only to couples without minor children, or if one member of the couple is declared missing or incompetent.

-Alternate Documents: Court decree about the marriage termination if it came into effect after July 27, 2010
+Alternate Documents: Court decree regarding the marriage termination (Рішення суду про розірвання шлюбу) if it came into effect after July 27, 2010.

-Comments: Marriage is considered legally terminated in all cases when the applicant produces a divorce certificate and in cases when the applicant produces a court decree which came into effect on or after July 27, 2010, in lieu of the divorce certificate.
+Comments: Marriages are considered legally terminated in all cases when the applicant produces a divorce certificate or a court decree in lieu of a divorce certificate, if the divorce took place on or after July 27, 2010.

 Unavailable

-Comments: These are the optional documents.
-Adoption court decree and the new birth certificate are sufficient documents for an adoption.
+Comments: There are optional documents.
+An adoption court decree and new birth certificates are sufficient documents for an adoption.

 National ID Cards